BankApp-project/auth-service/README.md

 This service is build with one milion daily users in mind.
 Also it's build to be highly maintainable.

+## Architecture Pattern

+This service is using hexagonal architecture

 ## Swagger / OpenAPI Informations

 Visible at `/swagger-ui/index.html`